There is nothing that does not consist of atoms. Nothing!?

 Atoms as building blocks

-It is astonishing that every single substance is composed of some combination of only 90 different sorts of atoms - whether it be a substance with simple molecules, like water, or large biological molecules, or biological polymers like DNA strands, or new materials, or new medicinal reagents for cancer, or whatever …
+Do you find it astonishing that every single substance is composed of some combination of only 90 different sorts of atoms - whether it be a substance with simple molecules, like water, or large biological molecules, or biological polymers like DNA strands, or new materials, or new medicinal reagents for cancer, or whatever …

 Q. Why should we not trust atoms?